 “They don’t break down in landfill or a green bin,” said Lincoln Sarnoff.
 “Unless processed with the right amount of humidity and heat, they don’t break down.
 That’s why companies like Amazon are being sued about claims around biodegradable and recyclable plastics.”

-Eliminating single-use plastic one way to help tackle the issue at large.
+Eliminating single-use plastic is one way to help tackle the issue at large.
 Designers can replace synthetic fabrics with natural ones, such as organic cotton.
 Consumers can wash clothes less often or wash them by hand.
 But the biggest impact will stem from legislative action, said Lincoln Sarnoff.

 “We can all support common-sense legislation to better manage plastic pollution, from washing machine filtration to minimum recycling content laws to outright bans,” she said.
 “We have to.
 Because there is only one ocean and our future depends on its health.”